saravanan-a-r/Covid-Info-Alexa/README.md

 ###### How to get recovery rate information of any Indian State?
 Phrases :
-a.
-How many people recovered in {indianState}?
-b. recover in {indianState}
+How many people recovered in {indianState}? recover in {indianState}
-c. discharged in {indianState}
+discharged in {indianState}
-d.
 How many people discharged in {indianState}
-e. discharged count in {indianState}
+discharged count in {indianState}

 Example :
 User : How many people recovered in Kerala?